Lurchicus/YALife2/README.md

                        a single procedure for all eight compass directions.
 I also unwound the if statements... they take up a lot more room but are easer to read and follow.
+* 1.0.35.0 06/05/2024  Added an exception to catch when an empty bitmap is created.
+A "changeless" regression.
+The fun never ends.

 ## Installation